MaryiaVinogradova/homework-week2/README.md

 ### The first option
  The firt option is more generic (linear) design.
 I've tried to upply all knowlege that I got studying past two weeks.
 The self-description and future work will be added.
+Have some issues to make the moving image move from bottom edge of the image to the top edge - so, you can see background color when make the screen narrow.

  ### The second design
  The second option is more design oriented.
 Made by using complimentary colors.
 The future work and self-description will be added.